CompletelyUnbelievable/ChangeOutage/BetterDiscord101/PseudoCSS/README.md

 2) <a href="#ApplyingPE">Applying pseudo elements</a>

+3) <a href="#ApplyingBA">Applying The 'before' And 'after' Pseudo Elements</a>

-<h2>What Are Pseudo Elements?</h2>
+<a name="WhatAreSE"><h2>What Are Pseudo Elements?</h2></a>

-<a name="WhatAreSE">They modify a specific part of an element. <a href="https://www.w3schools.com/css/css_pseudo_elements.asp" target="_blank">[?]</a>
+They modify a specific part of an element. <a href="https://www.w3schools.com/css/css_pseudo_elements.asp" target="_blank">[?]</a>

 If there is an element that you cannot seem to find then it is probably due to pseudo elements.
 For instance, every single scrollbar in discord is a pseudo element.
 Some pseudo elements are are unique to the browser, discord is based off either the Google Chrome or Chromium browsers to it uses webkit scrollbars.
-Pseudo elements are not to be confused with pseudo classes which are not the subject of this material.</a>
+Pseudo elements are not to be confused with pseudo classes which are not the subject of this material.

-<h2>Applying Pseudo Elements</h2>
+<a name="ApplyingPE"><h2>Applying Pseudo Elements</h2></a>

-<a name="ApplyingPE" href="https://www.w3schools.com/css/css_pseudo_elements.asp">Most information needed to apply this information will be pulled from here, at least in reguards on how to use this information.</a>
+<a href="https://www.w3schools.com/css/css_pseudo_elements.asp">Most information needed to apply this information will be pulled from here, at least in reguards on how to use this information.</a>

 As for pseudo element within discord they are typically found at the bottom of user styles, for example here is a scrollbar element for the message wrapper: